arkin0x/cyberspace/readme.md

 tags: [["nonce", "<nonce>", "<256-bit hexadecimal target>"]]
 ```

 The nonce is simply any string value with enough entropy to yield a wide range of results.
-For the [ONOSENDAI Construct Miner](https://construct.onosendai.tech/) a 64-bit nonce comprised of a 16-character buffer using a limited set of 16 adjacent ASCII symbols is used so that the buffer can be incremented directly in binary between hashes without converting it to text; this increases hash output and, more importantly, sidesteps a memory leak manifested in the TextDecoder class when calling it repeatedly while hashing.
+For the [ONOSENDAI Construct Miner](https://construct.onosendai.tech/) a 64-bit nonce comprised of a 16-character fixed-length buffer using a limited set of 16 adjacent ASCII symbols is used so that the buffer can be incremented directly in binary between hashes without converting it to text; this increases hash output speed and, more importantly, sidesteps a memory leak manifested in the TextDecoder class when calling it repeatedly while hashing from a web worker.

 #### Quantifying Construct Proof-of-Work